catseye/Chrysoberyl/README.markdown

 ### perhaps ###

-Minimize the size of the dumped JSON: do not include `_html` fields, do not include articles, etc.
+Minimize the size of the dumped JSON: do not include articles, etc.

 `quotations` on anything?